Are Sea Beans Keto-Friendly?

 Can Sea Beans be Incorporated into a Strict Keto Diet?

-As we mentioned earlier, Sea Beans have only 1.78g of net carbs per 100g.
-Considering that a strict ketogenic diet typically limits daily net carb intake to around 20 grams, Sea Beans can be included without pushing your daily carb limit over the edge.
+Can Sea Beans fit into a strict keto diet?
+Definitely.
+With only 1.78g of net carbs per 100g, Sea Beans are perfect for those adhering to a strict keto regimen.
+A strict keto diet typically limits daily net carbs to around 20 grams, so Sea Beans can easily be included without busting your carb limit.

 Delving into the Carbohydrate Content of Sea Beans